 It is possible to engage volunteers (usually students) to assist in a lab or academic environment on an unpaid basis.
 The purpose of this is to allow them to gain experience at no cost to the supervisor, but they are not a replacement for paid staff, and the work they do should not be that which would typically be done by a paid UBC employee.
 Volunteers usually work in lab environments, but the same principle applies for those who assist in administrative duties related to research.
 It’s important that the volunteer isn’t working more than 5-6 hours a week, or we will need to consider whether a part time paid student or staff appointment would be applicable.

 UBC has recently developed a formal procedure for engaging volunteers to perform work.
 Even though this is an unpaid arrangement and not a formal UBC appointment, there are legal implications to having such a person in a UBC work environment, and the supervisor must be aware of their rights and responsibilities.
 We have created the Volunteer Guidelines for Supervisor to explain and clarify what is needed on the part of both the supervisor and the volunteer.
 This will establish the parameters of the volunteer’s participation and protect those involved.
 Supervisors, if you want to engage a volunteer, please complete the forms found in the Guidelines and return them to the Department Admin office for processing.

-Psychiatry Volunteer Package – June 2015 containing
+The UBC Psychiatry Volunteer Application Package – 2020 contains:

 - Guidelines for the supervisor